thejohncotton/savvy-course-materials/Wk3Mod3.md

 ## Portfolio Project 2
 ### Adding `this` effects

 With the time remaining in class, try out a few of jQuery's built-in event shortcuts, including `.click()`, `.hover()`, `.submit()`, and `.keypress()`.
 Add an effect or animation on each event using `this` to capture the calling context of the target element.
-When you're happy with your fancy new event-driven site, push your changes to your GitHub profile and live to firebase!
+When you're happy with your fancy new event-driven site, push your changes to your GitHub profile and live to Netlify!